tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Examples

-{{dtls-example2}} shows an example exchange where a connection id used uni-directionally from the client to the server in DTLS 1.2.
+{{dtls-example2}} shows an example exchange where a connection ID used uni-directionally from the client to the server in DTLS 1.2.

 ~~~~